thepiyushkumarshukla/thepiyushkumarshukla.github.io/_posts/2026-02-08-Working-Windows-11-Bypass.md

 ## STEP 1 :- SAVING THE PAYLOAD PRE-CODE

-In kali terminal made go project and more
+In kali terminal let's make a go project and install some libraries.

 ```bash
 go mod init demo